wpmake22/wpmake-advance-user-avatar/readme.txt

 == Frequently Asked Questions ==

-= Do I need to have coding skills to use the Advance User Avatar Plugin? =
+= Do I need to have coding skills to use the Advanced User Avatar Plugin? =

 No, you don't need any coding skills.
 You are just a click away from setting up a avatar uploader for your site users.